 We love tracking different activities here, and Stand Up Paddle Boarding is no different.
 SUPing can be a phenomenal workout or a leisurely paddle around a small lake.
 But anytime you are doing an activity including water, choosing the best way to track it has new questions.
-Here are a few, along with a review of Paddle Tracker, one of the more popular SUP tracking apps that we have come to enjoy.
+Here are a few, along with a review of Paddle Logger, one of the more popular SUP tracking apps that we have come to enjoy.
+Paddle Logger lets you record a workout and share it with Strava, Apple Health, or really any of your favorite workout tracking tools.

 Can I Track Paddle Boarding with my Apple Watch or iPhone?

 So long as you are comfortable bringing your device with you on the water, yes!
 The iPhone is water resistant so there is minimal problem, at least in fresh water.
-Salt water adds an a extra layer of concern, but in the first 5 hours of learning to Paddle Board we never were in the water unintentionally!
+Now with the Apple Watch Ultra it is even more of an option thanks to the increased water proofing.
+Salt water adds an extra layer of concern, but in the first 5 hours of learning to Paddle Board we were never in the water unintentionally!

 So, does Paddle Boarding burn a lot of calories?
 On a recent one hour SUP session we were able to burn about 450 calories, or about 50% of what was burned during a moderate run of the same time.
 Previously though when really working it has been possible to get the average heart rate up to nearly the same level as a long run at which point it does burn a similar set of calories, at least as tracked by a smart watch.